 As well as making saving simple and automatic, saving regularly enables you to take advantage of something called pound cost averaging - when prices are lower your money buys you more shares or units when they are higher it buys you fewer.
 Overall this can have a ‘stabilising’ effect on your savings.

 ISAs can only be passed on and continue to be maintained within their tax-efficient ISA ‘wrapper’ by a spouse or civil partner.
 They pass from spouse to spouse on death as an Additional Permitted Subscription (APS).

 If there isn’t a spouse or civil partner for the ISA to pass on to then the ISA benefits remain intact while the administration of the deceased ISA-holder’s estate is carried out or until the third anniversary of death (whichever is sooner).
 Then the investments within the ISA are sold and the proceeds distributed as per the deceased’s wishes.

-Important information The value of investments and the income from them can go down as well as up, so you may get back less than you invest.
-Investors should note that the views expressed may no longer be current and may have already been acted upon.
+Important information- investors should note that the views expressed may no longer be current and may have already been acted upon.
 Tax treatment on ISAs depends on individual circumstances and all tax rules may change in the future.
 This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.

 Invest in our Stocks and Shares ISA and pay no income or capital gains tax on your returns.